jo-wil/JAM/README.md

 ### Installation

-If you want to build Jam you can fork the repo and run
+If you want to build JAM you can fork the repo and run

 ```
 tsc